Murder of Sylvia Likens: October 25–26

 On October 25, Likens attempted to escape from the basement after overhearing a conversation between Gertrude and John Baniszewski Jr. pertaining to the family's plan to abandon her to die.
 She attempted to flee to the front door; however, due to her extensive injuries and general weakness, Gertrude caught her before she could escape the property.
 Likens was then given crackers to eat but was unable to consume the food due to her extreme state of dehydration.
 Gertrude forced the crackers into her mouth before repeatedly striking her face with a curtain rod until sections of the instrument were bent into right angles.
 Coy Hubbard then took the curtain rod from Gertrude and struck Likens one further time, rendering her unconscious.
 Gertrude then dragged Likens into the basement.

 That evening, Likens desperately attempted to alert neighbors by screaming for help and hitting the walls of the basement with a spade.
-One immediate neighbor of the Baniszewskis would later inform police she had heard the desperate commotion and that she had identified the source as emanating from the basement of 3850 East New York Street, but that as the noise had suddenly ceased at approximately 3:00 a.m., she decided not to inform police about the disturbance.
+One immediate neighbor of the Baniszewskis later informed police she had heard the desperate commotion and that she had identified the source as emanating from the basement of 3850 East New York Street, but that as the noise had suddenly ceased at approximately 3:00 a.m., she decided not to inform police about the disturbance.